-A quick Spinach and Feta Gozleme is one of the most requested and well-received after school snack at our home.
-I make it less than 30 minutes with my trusty yoghurt based gozleme dough recipe.
-The secret ingredient for faster rising and lighter dough is yeast.
-A market favourite, you no longer need to buy this Spinach And Feta Gozleme.
-This recipe is the real deal!
+A quick Spinach and Feta Gozleme is one of the most requested and popular after-school snacks at our home.
+Made with my trusty 30-minute yoghurt-based gozleme dough recipe, the secret ingredient for faster rising and lighter dough is yeast.
+This golden, crispy stuffed Turkish flatbread recipe is the real deal!
+Once you try it, you will no longer need to buy this Spinach And Feta Gozleme at the markets.

 My love affair with dough and flatbreads.

 I grew up in a home where roughly about 30-40 chapatis (or rotis or flatbreads) were rolled and cooked on an open fire every day.
 In fact, making chapati dough and rolling them into perfect little thin rounds was one of the first things I learned in my mum's kitchen.
 I must have been 5 years old?
 That sounds about right.
 My mum used to let me make quite a mess on the floor of our little kitchen and therein she sowed the seeds to a lifelong love affair with food.

 So back to rolling.
 Rolling any kind of dough is extremely therapeutic and results in an incredibly delicious dish.
 Who doesn't love anything stuffed and cooked in dough?
 Especially when the resulting pastry encasing is cooked to golden perfection.
 A crispy flaky gozleme with the most delicious spinach and salty feta filling might be one of the most delicious things I have ever tasted.